Text updated Dec. 20, 2022.

 July 1976

-New music releases: "If You Leave Me Now" - Chicago; Year of the Cat - Al Stewart; "Don't Fear the Reaper" - Blue Öyster Cult; Best of BTO (So Far) - Bachman-Turner Overdrive
+New music releases: "(Don't Fear) the Reaper" - Blue Öyster Cult; "If You Leave Me Now" - Chicago; Year of the Cat - Al Stewart; Best of BTO (So Far) - Bachman-Turner Overdrive

 On the 3rd, Pete opens his Meher Baba Oceanic Centre with a week-long convention for his followers.
 Also at the Oceanic Centre at this time is an amateur production of Siddhartha with music by Pete.
 "The Ferryman" from this show is later released on Pete's Another Scoop.
 On the 10th, Pete, Ronnie Lane and John Fazio hold a half-hour concert at the Oceanic Centre.
 The performance is videotaped.
 The convention ends on the 11th with a showing of the movie Delia about Baba follower Delia de Leon and produced by Pete.